katholiek-onderwijs-vlaanderen/sri/README.md

 A regular resource should include a `$$meta` section.
 Such a section MUST include :

 - a permalink to itself, under `permalink`.
-- a link to the json schema of this resource, under `schema`
+- a link to the json schema of this resource, under `schema`.

 It MAY also include an array of supported aliases for this resource, under `aliases`.
+Server implementations MAY choose to add extra keys to the `$$meta` section.

 Example (notice the `expand` URL parameter to include a related resource):